 The County pays refunds of property taxes levied or imposed by the County Legislature, which, in addition to County taxes, includes those of the towns, special districts and all but one of the school districts in the County.
 Based on a provision of the County Administrative Code, the County may not charge the cost of such refunds to the towns, special districts and school districts, as would otherwise be required by Article 7 of the State Real Property Tax Law ("RPTL").
 Until recently, the County financed these expenditures primarily through the issuance of obligations resulting in significant amounts of outstanding bonds and related debt service.
-The County may issue bonds for this purpose in the future.
 See "COUNTY INDEBTEDNESS AND DEBT LIMITATIONS - Bonded Indebtedness" and "- Debt Service Requirements" and "LITIGATION - Property Tax Litigation" in this Appendix A.